Skip to main content

 With the beneficiary onboarded, you can:

-• Send a single payoutPOST /v1/transactions/transfer-payout
+• Send a single payoutPOST /v1/transactions/transfer-payout , if the settlement_config is false.

-• Send batch payoutsPOST /v1/batch/transactions/commit
+• Send batch payoutsPOST /v1/batch/transactions/commit , if the settlement_config is false.

 • Preview feesPOST /v1/fee-calculation (pass beneficiary_id for developer-fee-aware calculations)